 is almost finitely generated (resp. almost finitely presented) over $\O_{\X_k}(\sU_{i,k})$. \end{proof}

-\begin{lemma} Let $\X$ be a locally topologically finitely presented formal $R$-scheme for $R$ as in the Setup~\ref{set-up3}, and let $\F^a$ be an almost finite type (resp. almost finitely presented) $\O_\X^a$-module.
+\begin{lemma} Let $\X$ be a locally topologically finitely presented formal $R$-scheme for $R$ as in Setup~\ref{set-up3}, and let $\F^a$ be an almost finite type (resp. almost finitely presented) $\O_\X^a$-module.
 Then $\F^a(\sU)$ is an almost finitely generated (resp. almost finitely presented) $\O_\X^a(\sU)$-module for any open affine $\sU\subset \X$. \end{lemma} \begin{proof} Corollary~\ref{almost-almost-finitely-presented} and Lemma~\ref{tensor-product} guarantee that we can replace $\F$ with $\widetilde{\m}\otimes \F$ for the purpose of the proof.
-Thus we may and do assume that $\F$ is an adically quasi-coherent almost finitely generated (resp. almost finitely presented) $\O_\X$-module.
-Then using Lemma~\ref{trivial-base-change} and Lemma~\ref{completion-finitely-generated} we can use the argument as in the proof of Lemma~\ref{qc-aqc} show that the restriction of $\F$ to any open formal subscheme is still adically quasi-coherent of almost finite type (resp. finitely presented), so we may and do assume that $\X=\Spf A$ is an affine formal $R$-scheme.
-Since now $\X$ is quasi-compact, we can choose a finite refinement of the covering $\X=\cup \sU_i$ such that $\F(\sU_i)$ is almost finitely generated (resp. almost finitely presented) over $\O(\sU_i)$.
-Thus we may and do assume that a covering $(\sU_i)$ is finite.
+Thus, we may and do assume that $\F$ is an adically quasi-coherent almost finitely generated (resp. almost finitely presented) $\O_\X$-module.
+Then, using Lemma~\ref{trivial-base-change} and Lemma~\ref{completion-finitely-generated}, we can use the argument as in the proof of Lemma~\ref{qc-aqc} to show that the restriction of $\F$ to any open formal subscheme is still adically quasi-coherent of almost finite type (resp. finitely presented).
+Thus, we may and do assume that $\X=\Spf A$ is an affine formal $R$-scheme.

-Now we have an affine topologically finitely presented formal $R$-scheme $\X=\Spf A$, a finite covering of $\X$ by affines $\sU_i=\Spf A_i$, and an adically quasi-coherent $\O_\X$-module $\F$ such that $\F(\sU_i)$ is almost finitely generated (resp. almost finitely presented) $A_i$-module.
+Now we have an affine topologically finitely presented formal $R$-scheme $\X=\Spf A$, a finite\footnote{We implicitly use here that $\X$ is quasi-compact.} covering of $\X$ by affines $\sU_i=\Spf A_i$, and an adically quasi-coherent $\O_\X$-module $\F$ such that $\F(\sU_i)$ is almost finitely generated (resp. almost finitely presented) $A_i$-module.
 We want to show that $\F(\X)$ is an almost finitely generated (resp. almost finitely presented) $A$-module.

-We firstly deal with the {\it almost finitely generated case.} We note that Lemma~\ref{localize-ft}, Lemma~\ref{reduction-ft-formal}, and \cite[Theorem I.7.1.1]{FujKato} imply that $\F(\X)/I$ is almost finitely generated.
+First, we deal with the {\it almost finitely generated case.} We note that Lemma~\ref{localize-ft}, Lemma~\ref{reduction-ft-formal}, and \cite[Theorem I.7.1.1]{FujKato} imply that $\F(\X)/I$ is almost finitely generated.
 We know that $\F$ is adically quasi-coherent so $\F(\X)$ must be an $I$-adically complete $A$-module.
 Therefore, Corollary~\ref{finite-mod-ideal} guarantees that $\F(X)$ is an almost finitely generated $A$-module.